BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Through selfless service, you will always be fruitful and find the fulfillment of your desires. – Bhagavad Gita
+ There are two things a person should never be angry at, what they can help, and what they cannot. – Plato